subquery/documentation/docs/subquery_network/kepler/indexers/dictionary-restore.md

 This assumes that you have an indexer [running locally](../../../run_publish/run.md) with admin access to a PostgresQL database (you will be using the `pg_restore` command).

-First extract the dowloaded snapshot and then extract it using the following command.
-You will a pg dump file: `schema_xxxxxxx.dump`

 1. First extract the dowloaded snapshot and then extract it using the following command:

 ```bash